Web Loom logo

 ViewModels

 The ViewModel sits between the Model and the View.
-It subscribes to Model observables, derives presentation state, and exposes Commands that the View calls on user interaction.
+It reads Model signals, derives presentation state with computed(), and exposes Commands that the View calls on user interaction.
 ViewModels contain no framework imports — they are plain TypeScript and can be unit-tested without a DOM.

-@web-loom/mvvm-core ships several ViewModel base classes covering the most common UI patterns.
+@web-loom/mvvm-core ships ViewModel base classes covering the most common UI patterns, built on @web-loom/signals-core.

 ViewModel Class Overview